a11y-resources/AX-List/index.md

 - speech
 - cognitive, language, learning, and neurological disabilities

-Combinations of these, as well as age-related limitations or temporary impediments such as glare from the sun or one-handed operation of a device, are also included.
+Combinations of these, as well as **age-related** limitations or **temporary** impediments such as glare from the sun or one-handed operation of a device, are also included.

-A11y stands for the 11 digits between the "a" and the "y".
+**A11y** stands for the *11 digits between the "a" and the "y"*.
 It is pronounced as "A-one-one-Y", "A-eleven-Y" or also freely spoken as "ally". <br><br>

 # Resources mentioned in my survey: